ag-arg/portfolio/README.md

 ## Reporting and Anaylsis: Fundraising Reporting

-Using Hex, the models I created in dbt, intermediate SQL and some basic python, I made an end of the year fundraising report that bought insights into our fundraising efforts.
+Using Hex and the models I created in dbt, I made an end of the year fundraising report that bought insights into our fundraising efforts.
+In addition to general trends like total amount raised per year and per month, I also focused on identifying which channels and which amount range brought in the most donations.

 ## Dashboarding: Training Attendence